Social and Behavioral Sciences

 SBS 420/LOS 599 Mindfulness

 Mindfulness is about paying attention without judgment to what is being presented to us in our lives moment by moment right here, right now and then responding to this moment from a place of balance/center rather than reacting from old patterns.
 This course studies Mindfulness using practices based on the Kabat-Zinn Mindfulness-based Stress Reduction Program and practices based on the work of Professor Nancy Hathaway.
-Students will learn to utilize Mindfulness-based Stress Reduction practices and explore ways to integrate Mindfulness into work, family, health, and relationships, particularly into Teaching, Nursing, Social Work, Counseling, and the Healthcare Professions.
+Students will learn to utilize Mindfulness-based Stress Reduction practices for cognitive and emotional regulation, and explore ways to integrate Mindfulness into work, family, health, and relationships, particularly into Teaching, Nursing, Social Work, Counseling, Public Safety, and the Healthcare Professions.
 Cr 3.

 SBS 430 Applied Social Policy

 A review of contemporary social policy alternatives and an examination of social policy making processes at both the macro- and micro-levels.
 Students complete an applied social policy project which might take the form of a policy paper, a grant proposal or written legislative testimony for a community agency.
-Prerequisites: Junior standing and either LCC 200 or LCC 370 or permission of the instructor.
+Prerequisites: Junior standing and either LAC 200 or LAC 370 or permission of the instructor.
 Cr 3.

 SBS 435 Children, Policy, and Law